 naturalization.
 They are also subject to investigation as petitioners for family members

-Adam Walsh Act, which
+under the Adam Walsh Act, which

 prohibits citizens and permanent residents convicted of certain sex offenses from